varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/PageMetadata.md

         .setAttribute("content", description)
 }

-// Later
+// Later in the file...
-// import kotlinx.browser.document

 document.setPageMetadata(
     "Understanding Metadata",
     "This is a blog post about understanding HTML metadata."